AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Introduction

 \section{Introduction}

-Augmented Large Language Models (LLMs) have rapidly emerged as a promising paradigm in modern web services \cite{infercept,toolkengpt}.
-In contrast to traditional text-only LLMs, which rely on fixed pretrained parameters and lack real-time knowledge \cite{toolformer,abouttime}, augmented LLMs extend their capabilities by invoking external tools (e.g., web APIs, database, or specialized models) during inference \cite{ toolformer, nips24advancing, acl24gear, chatcot,nature2025study,alm2023survey,toollearning}.
-This approach enables augmented LLMs to perform more complex tasks such as arithmetic computation \cite{toolkengpt,acl24good,toolbox}, real-time information retrieval \cite{dragin,abouttime}, and web interactions \cite{webrl,webpiot}, gradually positioning them as a core component of web services.
+Augmented Large Language Models (LLMs) have rapidly emerged as a promising paradigm \cite{infercept,toolkengpt} for modern LLM inference serving.
+Compared with traditional text-only LLMs, which rely on fixed pretrained parameters and lack real-time knowledge \cite{toolformer,abouttime}, augmented LLMs extend their capabilities by invoking external tools (e.g., web APIs, databases, or specialized models) during inference \cite{ nips24advancing,nature2025study,toollearning, acl24gear}.
+This approach enables augmented LLMs to perform more complex tasks such as arithmetic computation \cite{acl24good,toolbox}, real-time information retrieval \cite{dragin,abouttime}, and web interactions \cite{webrl,webpiot}.